23 Things to Know Before Moving to Miami, FL

 Finding Your Miami Apartment

 Ready to move to Miami?
-Start apartment hunting with Apartment List to find your dream neighborhood and apartment!
+Start apartment hunting with Apartment List to find your next apartment in your dream neighborhood!

-If you're interested in other Florida cities, learn more about:
+If you're interested in other Florida cities, check out:

 Orlando: